-In general-purpose applications, Optical encoders are the most probable selection, providing incremental or absolute angular position with relatively high precision and noise immunity, but are expensive.
-They often exhibit a restricted range of operating temperature and a lack of capability to endure shock and vibration in contrast to resolvers.
+In general-purpose applications, optical encoders are the most probable selection, providing incremental or absolute angular position with relatively high precision and noise immunity, but are expensive.
+Furthermore, they often exhibit a restricted range of operating temperature and a lack of capability to endure shock and vibration in contrast to resolvers.

 Resolvers inherently provide the absolute position with credible precision in various circumstances: high vibration, shock, an extensive region of operating temperatures, and high speed of rotation.
 Resolvers can be brushless wound field (WF) [8], brushed (in disuse), or variable reluctance (VR) [9]-[10].
 A brushless resolver is a rotary transformer, whose primary windings are stationary and secondary windings rotate, excited by AC voltage to maintain magnetic coupling with the rotor winding even at a standstill [8].
 An AC voltage is induced in the output winding (stator), modulated by the rotor position.
 Brushes or rotary transformer is needless since VR resolvers include the output and the excitation windings in the stator without rotor windings and bearings.
 VR resolvers can be frameless mounted and combined into the motor without a coupling device and additional friction to the system [7], making them attractive in traction applications (i.e., electric vehicles and hybrid electric vehicles), [7]-[8].
-However, the drive cost is the main constraints [6], [11].
-A special type of VR resolvers recently is proposed including permanent magnets (PM) in the stator, i.e., field modulation PM resolvers [19]-[20].
-In [19], magnets of ferrite material types are inserted in the back iron (stator part) of the resolver to avoid the usage of excitation signals at high speeds.
+However, the drive cost is the main constraint [6], [11].
+A special type of VR resolvers have been recently proposed including permanent magnets (PM) in the stator, i.e., field modulation PM resolvers [19]-[20].
+In [19], magnets of ferrite material are inserted in the back iron (stator part) of the resolver to avoid the usage of excitation signals at high speeds.
 In [20], ferrite magnets integrated into the stator teeth induce variable flux leakage (sinusoidal) due to the variable reluctance property of the rotor, which can be estimated using linear Hall-effect sensors.

 This paper proposes an alternative design of a magnetic resolver using magnetic field sensors (i.e., linear Hall-effect) and a moving part composed of non-laminated electrical steel and permanent magnets [24].
-In contrast to the VR resolver, the suggested design is simpler, more compact, cheaper, and easier to be manufactured; it requires neither stator/rotor laminations nor windings, the stator is made of a simple ferromagnetic ring, and the rotor is made of a VR design alike optimized shape but including magnets.
-Though it requires the addition of sensors and conditioning electronics, its power consumption is much lower.
-It can also produce more than one independent output for the redundant mode of operation; duplicated and separated output can be provided where redundancy is needed.
+In contrast to the VR resolver, the proposed design is simpler, more compact, cheaper, and easier to be manufactured; it requires neither stator/rotor laminations nor windings, the stator is made of a simple ferromagnetic ring, and the rotor is made of a VR design alike optimized shape but including magnets.
+The proposed designed requires the addition of sensors and conditioning electronics.
+However, its power consumption is marginal.
+It can also produce more than one independent output for the redundant mode of operation; duplicated and separated outputs can be provided where redundancy is needed.
 The size or the number of poles is easily scalable to meet the requirements of a specific application.
 Since it maintains the main properties of the VR resolver, fully compatible with standard resolver signals, modification in the cabling or electronics of the drive is not required.
 This paper also describes the optimization process of composing the resolver geometry, an FEA of the system, and the experimental validation.

-The paper is organized as follows: Section II proposes principles of operation, section III discusses rotor design optimization of the suggested magnetic resolver, and Section IV presents the validation of the corresponding model by means of FEA.
+The paper is organized as follows: Section II proposes principle of operation, section III discusses rotor design optimization of the suggested magnetic resolver, and Section IV presents the validation of the corresponding model by means of FEA.
 An assembly of the proposed prototype is displayed in section V. Following Experimental results and conclusions are presented in sections VI and VII, respectively.

 Principle Of Operation